 Owning commercial real estate puts you in a position to enjoy tax benefits that could significantly impact your bottom line.

 As an owner, you can take advantage of depreciation deductions and mortgage interest write-offs that can offset the cost of your original purchase and generally ease the tax burden you may currently feel each year.

 Be sure to consult a tax professional to learn more about the benefits (and potential drawbacks) of owning commercial real estate.

 Renting a commercial property leaves you with few options when it comes to renovations or additions.
 This can be a real source of frustration for those who enjoy being in control of all aspects of their small business.

 Once you own your office or storefront, you have the freedom to truly make it your own.
-If you purchase your restaurant’s building for example, you could finally create more room for tables or redesign the kitchen.
-Getting these types of changes approved by a landlord can take ages – by the time you’re able to make a necessary change, your business have already suffered irreparable damage.
+If you purchase your restaurant’s building, for example, you could finally create more room for tables or redesign the kitchen.
+Getting these types of changes approved by a landlord can take ages – by the time you’re able to make a necessary change, your business has already suffered irreparable damage.

 With control also comes consistency.
 Owners of commercial real estate never have to worry about a landlord’s rent hikes or rule changes that can stunt a business’ growth.

 Commercial real estate investments have a history of strong appreciation.
 Besides the general demand increases that come from scarcity in an active market, commercial real estate can appreciate in value based on their ability to generate income.